CANADA FX DEBT-C$ skids to lowest level in a week

 "There's concern going into the week as we get financial reports more from the real economy than just financials and the results might come in weaker than expected and we could see continued weakness in the real side of the economy."

-Last week, the quarterly earnings reports picked up steam in the United States, including better-than-expected profits from U.S. banks Citigroup (C.N: Quote) and JP Morgan (JPM.N: Quote).
+Last week, the quarterly earnings reports picked up steam in the United States, including better-than-expected profits from U.S. banks Citigroup (C.N) and JP Morgan (JPM.N).

 Canadian bond prices were higher across the curve alongside the bigger U.S. Treasury market with investors looking for more secure assets ahead of a slew of earnings this week that could set a different tone.